THE DOORS' "INDIAN SUMMER": A FASCINATING BALLAD FROM 1966

 This framework is supported by the dark and soft notes of the Fender Rhodes Piano Bass played with the left hand by Ray Manzarek (a short keyboard that reproduces the frequencies of the electric bass and, in this case, replaces it).

-In addition, the keyboardist intervenes with delicate expressiveness on the electric organ (Vox Continental) during the central section of the track (from min.
+Additionally, the keyboardist intervenes with delicate expressiveness on the electric organ (Vox Continental) during the central section of the track (from min.
 1:03 to min.
 1:58).

 An intense reverberation permeates the entire tune, smoothing out any rough edges in its sound and enveloping the music in a warm glow.